kardebayan/android_device_oppo_CPH1859/README.md

-StagOS Device Tree for realme 1
+FusionOS Device Tree for realme 1
 ===========================================

 The realme 1 (codenamed _"CPH1859 / CPH1861"_ ) is a smartphone from realme.